 The Do’s and Don’ts of the Executive Summary

-Here are some other important points to keep in mind when writing your executive summary:
+Some other important points and guidelines to keep in mind when writing your executive summary:

 Don’t make it too long